Autism Spectrum Disorder

 M State’s Autism Spectrum Disorder certificate provides a foundation for understanding the characteristics associated with autism spectrum disorder (ASD).
 Coursework centers on current research and applied theory related to the communication and developmental needs of individuals with ASD, as well as behavior and intervention strategies for serving those with ASD.

-This 16-credit certificate is designed as a supplemental program to increase knowledge and awareness to better work with and serve individuals with ASD.
+This 16-credit certificate, offered online, is designed as a supplemental program to increase knowledge and awareness to better work with and serve individuals with ASD.
 The ASD program is offered entirely online and provides an opportunity for formal recognition in completing coursework specifically focused on ASD.
 This certificate does not lead to teacher licensure.

 The ASD certificate program may benefit: